wokwi/wokwi-docs/docs/diagram-format.md

 the simulation may not function correctly.
 :::

-A partial list of part types (e.g. `wokwi-led`) is available at [Wokwi Elements](https://elements.wokwi.com).
+A partial list of part types (e.g. [wokwi-led](parts/wokwi-led)) can be found under the "Diagram Reference" section of this guide.
+We're currently working to expand this list.
+Meanwhile, some of the parts are also documented at [Wokwi Elements](https://elements.wokwi.com).

-A complete list will appear here some day.
+Each diagram should include a microcontroller part.
+The following microcontrollers are currently supported:

+- `wokwi-attiny85` - ATtiny85
+- `wokwi-arduino-nano` - Arduino Nano
+- `wokwi-arduino-mega` - Arduino Mega 2560
+- `wokwi-arduino-uno` - Arduino Uno R3

 :::tip
 Instead of manually specifying the left/top coordinates for each item, you